 As with many natural remedies, more research is needed about pineapple juice and cough.
 But there is supporting information indicating further research may be worthwhile.

-Pineapple has bromelain.
-There is some evidence that bromelain is effective in providing relief against cough in cases of bronchiectasis, chronic bronchitis, pneumonia, and other diseases that produce heavy amounts of sputum.
-If bromelain can help relieve cough in these conditions, it’s looking like a promising component for the treatment of cough in general.
+Pineapple has Bromelain, and there is some evidence that Bromelain effectively provides relief against a cough in cases of bronchiectasis, chronic bronchitis, pneumonia, and other diseases that produce heavy amounts of sputum.
+If Bromelain can help relieve cough in these conditions, it’s looking like a promising component for treating cough in general.

 There is another study from 2016 with two groups of people.
-One group was served a combination of pineapple extract called Bromelin (possibly containing bromelain) and honey.
-The other group was served only honey.
+One group was served a combination of pineapple extract called Bromelain (possibly containing Bromelain) and honey.
+The other group was served, only honey.

 According to this study, relief from cough was observed after 30 minutes of consumption in both groups.
 But the group with the pineapple extract and honey showed marked improvement in more participants.

 Bromelain is used to reduce inflammation after surgery, especially sinus surgery.
 It is also effective in conditions like cancer, digestive issues, joint issues, and respiratory issues.
-This bromelain is produced by pharmaceutical companies and therefore has the potency required to produce the desired effect.
-With pineapple juice, we are not exactly sure about how much bromelain we are consuming.
+This Bromelain used in these cases is produced by pharmaceutical companies and therefore has the potency required to produce the desired effect.
+With pineapple juice, we are not exactly sure about how much Bromelain we are consuming.